Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    can modify it or which ones do not have access to it at all.

 All access permissions are defined for groups of users rather than individuals.
-See `User Groups`_ for more information on how project administrators can define and manage groups of users.
+See :ref:`user-groups` for more information on how project administrators can define and manage groups of users.

 Tracker Permissions Management